sdgilley/search-images/README.md

 ## Run the script

-1. Edit the file **search-image.py** and fill out the `PUT YOUR DETAILS HERE` section with your values.
+1. Edit the file **search-and-find-refs.py** and fill out the `PUT YOUR DETAILS HERE` section with your values.
 This is where you say what to search for, where to search, and where to write results.

-1. Run **search-images.py**.
+1. Run **search-and-find-refs.py**.
     * Go grab a coffee, go to lunch, or find something else to work on.
     * For 600 images, the script took approximately 15 minutes to complete.
 Your milage may vary.
+    * The script will first find the images, then search for the .md file that uses each image.
+It will create a **not_found.csv** file to list the images that aren't found in an .md file.

+The script runs two separate functions: one to find the images, and one to search for the images in .md files.
+You can run these functions separately if you want to, using **search-images.py** to find the image files and **find-refs.py**to read a csv file containing images and find the .md files that use each image.

 ## Results